 All H.324 terminals offering audio communication shall support both the high and low rates of the G.723.1 audio codec.
 G.723.1 receivers shall be capable of accepting silence frames.
 The choice of high rate, low rate, or silence is made by the transmitter, and is signalled to the receiver in-band in the audio channel, as part of the syntax of each audio frame.
 Transmitters may switch G.723.1 rates on a frame-by-frame basis, based on bit rate, audio quality, or other preferences.
-Receivers may signal, via Recommendation H.245, a preference for a particular audio rate or mode.
+Receivers may signal, via H.245, a preference for a particular audio rate or mode.
+Audio may be supported in either one direction (transmit or receive) or both directions.